raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** N/A |

-This spell grants the recipient Darkvision to a Range of 60 feet.
+This spell grants the recipient Visão no Escuro to a Range of 60 feet.
 It functions in all ways as the racial Ability of the same name.

 ---
 #### Death Spell